-People who run or who are on their feet all day sometimes develop a really painful inflammation of the plantar fascia, a “thick band of tissue… that runs across the bottom of your foot and connects your heel bone to your toes.”
-It’s a very common cause of heel pain, and sometimes the inflammation can be so debilitating it can leave you unable to walk.
-If you cannot walk, you may not be able to perform your job duties, outing you at risk of losing your job.
+People who are on their feet all day sometimes develop a painful inflammation of the plantar fascia, a thick band of tissue that runs across the bottom of your foot and connects your heel bone to your toes.
+It is a very common cause of heel pain, and sometimes the inflammation can be so debilitating, it can leave you with the inability to walk.
+If you cannot walk, you may not be able to perform your job duties, putting you at risk of losing your job.

-But if your plantar fasciitis was caused by your job, you may be able to make a claim for workers’ compensation benefits.
-In order to file a successful claim for workers’ comp, you must prove that your condition is the direct result of your job and not anything else.
-For example: one of the causes of plantar fasciitis is obesity.
-Thus, a person who is overweight may develop the condition regardless of his or her job, meaning the workers’ comp board may deny the claim.
+If your plantar fasciitis was caused by your job, you may be able to make a claim for workers’ compensation benefits.
+To file a successful claim for workers’ compensation, you must prove that your condition was the direct result of your job.
+For example, one of the causes of plantar fasciitis is obesity.
+Thus, a person who is overweight may develop the condition regardless of their job, meaning the workers’ compensation board may deny the claim.

-You may have a good chance at getting workers’ compensation benefits if:
+You may have a good chance of receiving workers’ compensation benefits if:

-- You stand all day in your job
+- You stand all day at your job

 - Your job requires a lot of walking

-- The floors where you walk have no “give” in them; i.e., they’re made of concrete or a similarly hard material
+- The floors where you walk are made of concrete or a similarly hard material

 - You have never experienced plantar fasciitis before you began work at your current position